mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 21 April 2025

-- The average temperature today is 8.25˚C,
+- The average temperature today is 8.15˚C,
-- With highs of 8.25˚C and lows of 8.25˚C,
+- With highs of 8.15˚C and lows of 7.14˚C,
-- It may feel like 7.13˚C with few clouds
+- It may feel like 8.15˚C with scattered clouds
-- The wind speed is 2.03m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
 - The pressure is 1014hPa and humidity is 85%
 - The sun will rise at 04:58 and set at 19:15